kdcro101/vscode-favorites/README.md

 `favorites.storageFilePath` : string
 - overrride storage file path relative to workspace.
 Default is `.favorites.json`

+`favorites.storageRegistry` : string[]
+- List of storage file paths relative to workspace to make available for switching using command `Favorites: Select alternative storage from registry`.
+Default is `[]`

 `favorites.groupsFirst` : boolean
 - if set to `true`, groups will be listed before directories and files, if `false`, groups will appear after directories and files.